 The main function of a safety and health committee is to assist the licensee in relation to occupational safety and health matters.

+[Clause 16 inserted by No. 13 of 2005 s.
+32.]

 Subdivision 2 — Designated work groups

+Heading inserted by No. 13 of 2005 s.
+32.]

 17. Establishment of designated work groups by request

 (1) A request to the licensee for a pipeline operation to enter into consultations to establish designated work groups in relation to the members of the workforce engaged in the pipeline operation may be made by —